nanaoto/drumscript-cleaned/repository_structure.md

 │   │   └── pdf_exporter.py        # Script for converting drum mappings to pdf output
 │   │   ├── score_builder.py       # Builds a score based on extracted features and predictive power of CNN machine learning model in `drum_classifier/`
 ├── outputs/                       # XML, Midi and PDF outputs, stored relative to the module origin │   │   ├──drum_classifier/        # The subdirectories of `.outputs/drum_classifier/` are generated when the code is run.
 │   │   ├──notation_generator/
 ├── training_data/                 # Folder for training data sets
 │   │   ├──ENST/                   # The primary dataset used to train the model │   │   ├──ENST_processed/         # A processed version of the ENST dataset.
-│   │   ├──ENST_processed/         # A processed version of the ENST dataset
-├── utils/                         # Utility functions (e.g., for file handling, configuration) │   │   ├──__init__.py
+│   │   ├──process_ENST_dataset.py # A script that takes ENST/ data and processes it ready for use in ML ├── utils/                         # Utility functions (e.g., for file handling, configuration) │   │   ├──__init__.py
 │   │   ├──config.py               # Defines things like `QUANTIZATION_SUBDIVISION` and `PDF_PAGE_SIZE`